 This straightforward strategy seemed to both support their ability to run a successful business by selling a product to people who could afford it and directly impact change in communities where there was a need by providing new shoes.
 However, over time, experts realized that simply donating shoes wasn’t promoting sustainable change—and it may have actually hurt communities if the shoe donations were disrupting local shoe businesses.

 In response, TOMS adapted their giving model a few times over the years.
 Currently, they reserve a portion of their profits for grassroots goods, partnering with community organizations and providing cash grants to support sustainable change.

 And other businesses have learned from TOMS’ experience.
 For example, with Warby Parker’s one-for-one program, for every pair of eyeglasses sold, the company sponsors eye exams and affordable eyewear for people in need.

 A social cause is at the heart of every social entrepreneur’s business vision, and many social-entrepreneurial businesses begin with that cause.

 Often, the first step toward social entrepreneurship is recognizing a problem in society and having a desire to solve that problem.
 As social entrepreneurs learn more about the mechanisms that perpetuate the problem, they’ll be able to build a business model that directly corrects those mechanisms.

-Learning about the social cause that inspires you is one key step toward becoming a social entrepreneur—and learning the ins and outs of launching a business is another.
+Learning about the social cause that inspires you and the ins and outs of launching a business is one key step toward becoming a social entrepreneur.
 Dive deeper into the business practices that guide social entrepreneurship with the Business Strategies for A Better World Specialization from the University of Pennsylvania's Wharton School of Business.
 Over four courses, you’ll learn how to apply effective business strategies to solve real-world problems.